Honoring Our Traditions: Past Seabelle Captain Ann Taintor

 Today, Ann is dedicated to a monumental archival project: sorting and identifying the people and milestones captured in thousands of photographs from years past.
 As a bridge to our "pioneer" members, she works tirelessly to gather rare images and materials, ensuring that the faces of those who built this Club are recognized and remembered.
 Beyond the photographs, Ann is a preeminent expert on the origins of our traditions, and her own invaluable stories will be preserved as part of our permanent archive.

-We ask you please sign our Memory Books as you exit.
 We value your comments and contact information if you have materials to share.
 You can also reach our committee at history@kbyc.org.